 About this project

 This project is kindly funded by the ScottishPower Foundation and the Thomas Pocklington Trust.
-It is led by former teacher, Carolyn Greig.
+It’s led by Carolyn Greig, Schools Liaison Officer at Deafblind UK.

-Carolyn said: “I have spent 24 years in the secondary school Science laboratories working to make Science relevant and accessible to everyone whatever their academic ability.
-Working for Deafblind UK has many similar focuses; making the work I do relevant to the young people I work with, whilst ensuring understanding and engagement in learning.
-This is particularly relevant on this project, because children with deafblindness can be isolated from their peers and excluded from some activities because of their specific needs regarding communication.
-Our Education project aims to remove some of these barriers for young people and raise awareness amongst their peers to improve the experiences that these students have throughout school.
+“Children with deafblindness can be isolated from their peers and excluded from some activities because of their specific needs regarding communication.
+Our education project aims to remove some of these barriers for young people and raise awareness amongst their peers to improve the experiences that these students have throughout school.”